edofe99/edofe99/README.md

 ## Hi there 👋
 Thank's for stopping by 🙂

-I'm Edoardo Ferretto, MSc graduate in Qunatitative Finance at University of Verona and currently working at UniCredit Bank in Munich (Germany).
+I am Edoardo Ferretto, an MSc graduate in Quantitative Finance from the University of Verona, currently working at UniCredit Bank in Munich, Germany.

 #### 🔭 Currently working on
 These are the projects I published thus far: